-Name Position Justin Young Principal of the Sponsor (since 10/4/2019) Associated Person of the Sponsor (since 12/12/2019) Principal Executive Officer (since 4/8/2021) Principal Financial Officer (since 4/8/2021) Principal Accounting Officer of the Trust (since 4/8/2021) Stuart Barton Principal of the Sponsor (since 10/2/2019) Associated Person of the Sponsor (since 10/14/2019) Chief Investment Officer (since 4/8/21) Chang Kim Principal of the Sponsor (since 1/26/2022) Chief Compliance Officer (since 1/26/2022) Manzone LLC Principal of the Sponsor (since 2/11/2021)
+Name Position Justin Young Principal of the Sponsor (since 10/4/2019) Associated Person of the Sponsor (since 12/12/2019) Principal Executive Officer (since 4/8/2021) Principal Financial Officer (since 4/8/2021) Principal Accounting Officer of the Trust (since 4/8/2021) Stuart Barton Principal of the Sponsor (since 10/2/2019) Associated Person of the Sponsor (since 10/14/2019) Chief Investment Officer (since 4/8/21) Chang Kim Principal of the Sponsor (since 1/26/2022) Chief Compliance Officer (since 1/26/2022) Charles Lowery Principal of the Sponsor (since 7/6/2023) Head of Product Management (since 7/6/2023) Manzone LLC Principal of the Sponsor (since 2/11/2021)

-\ Denotes principal of the Sponsor who participates in making trading decisions for the Funds.
+Denotes principal of the Sponsor who participates in making trading decisions for the Funds.

 The following is a biographical summary of the business experience of the executive officers of the Trust and the principals and significant employees of the Sponsor.
-Of the Principals listed below, only Justin Young, Stuart Barton and Chang Kim participate in making trading or operational decisions for the Funds or supervise persons engaged in making trading or operational decisions for the Funds.
+Of the Principals listed below, only Justin Young, Stuart Barton, Chang Kim, and Charles Lowery participate in making trading or operational decisions for the Funds or supervise persons engaged in making trading or operational decisions for the Funds.

 Justin Young holds a BA in American Studies from Georgetown University.
-Since April 2017, he has served as Managing Partner of Invest In Vol LLC (overseeing operations at an investment adviser); from August 2015 to April 2017, he was Vice President of Rex Shares LLC (overseeing product development at an ETF sponsor); from April 2011 to August 2015 he was Head of Capital Markets for Global X Management Company LLC (overseeing capital markets operations for an ETF sponsor); and from July 2009 to April 2011 he was an Associate of NYSE Euronext (working on a number of listing matters for a national securities exchange).
+From April 2017 to December 2023, he served as Managing Partner of Invest In Vol LLC (overseeing operations at an investment adviser); from August 2015 to April 2017, he was Vice President of Rex Shares LLC (overseeing product development at an ETF sponsor); from April 2011 to August 2015 he was Head of Capital Markets for Global X Management Company LLC (overseeing capital markets operations for an ETF sponsor); and from July 2009 to April 2011 he was an Associate of NYSE Euronext (working on a number of listing matters for a national securities exchange).

 Stuart Barton holds a PhD in Economic History from the University of Cambridge, an MBA from the University of Surrey, and a B.Sc in engineering from the University of Cape Town.
-Since March 2017, he has served as Managing Partner of Invest In Vol LLC (overseeing operations at an investment adviser); from September 2016 to March 2017 he was Chief Investment Officer of Rex Shares (overseeing investments at an ETF sponsor); from September 2014 to September 2017 he was Managing Partner at Corpus Capital Partners LLC (overseeing operations at a commodity pool operator); from October 2010 to September 2014 he was a Ph.D.
+From March 2017 to December 2023, he served as Managing Partner of Invest In Vol LLC (overseeing operations at an investment adviser); from September 2016 to March 2017 he was Chief Investment Officer of Rex Shares (overseeing operations at an ETF sponsor); from September 2014 to September 2017 he was Managing Partner at Corpus Capital Partners LLC (overseeing operations at a commodity pool operator); from October 2010 to September 2014 he was a Ph.D.
 Candidate (completed Ph.D.) at the University of Cambridge, UK; from January 2008 to October 2010 he was unemployed and engaged in travel; from June 2007 to January 2008 he was Senior Equity Derivatives Trader at HSBC's Hong Kong office (traded derivatives at an investment bank); from September 2004 to June 2007 he was Senior Equity Derivatives Trader at Barclays Capital PLC in New York (traded derivatives at a broker-dealer); and from August 2001 to September 2004 he was Equity Derivatives Trader at Barclays Capital PLC in London.